Dan-Moore/dev-notes/README.md

 ### Changing Localhost Port
 The `-p` flag is used to indicate to port number during the run script.
 Edit [package.json](/package.json) to change the port number.
-By default Node picks `3000`.
+By default, Node picks `3000`.
 If its already in use, then Node will start incrementing the port number till it finds the next available port.
 ```json
   "scripts": {
     "dev": "next dev --turbopack -p 3333",